Shared Autonomy in Unprepared Environments

 Scientific exploration of the deep ocean is vital for understanding natural Earth processes, but remains inaccessible to most.
 Dexterous sampling operations at depth are typically conducted by robotic manipulator arms onboard remotely operated vehicles (ROVs), which are directly teleoperated by pilots aboard surface support vessels.
 This presents barriers to access due to the infrastructure, training, and physical ability requirements for at-sea oceanographic research.
 Enabling shore-based participants to observe and control robotic sampling processes can reduce these barriers; however, the conventional direct-teleoperation approach is infeasible for remote operators due to the considerable bandwidth limitations and latency inherent in satellite communication.
 Thus, some degree of ROV autonomy is required to support remote operations.

-To address this need, we have been working with collaborators at the Woods Hole Oceanographic Institution (WHOI) to develop the SHared Autonomy for Remote Collaboration (SHARC) framework (missing reference), which enables remote participants to conduct shipboard operations and control robotic manipulators using only a basic Internet connection and consumer-grade hardware, regardless of their prior piloting experience.
-SHARC extends current supervisory control methods (Billings et al., 2021) by enabling real-time collaboration between multiple remote operators, who can issue goal-directed commands through speech and hand gestures.
+To address this need, we have been working with collaborators at the Woods Hole Oceanographic Institution (WHOI) to develop the SHared Autonomy for Remote Collaboration (SHARC) framework (Phung et al., 2023), which enables remote participants to conduct shipboard operations and control robotic manipulators using only a basic Internet connection and consumer-grade hardware, regardless of their prior piloting experience.
+SHARC extends current supervisory control methods (Billings et al., 2022) by enabling real-time collaboration between multiple remote operators, who can issue goal-directed commands through speech and hand gestures.
 SHARC couples these natural input modalities with an intuitive 3D workspace representation that segments the workspace and actions into a compact representation of known features, states, and policies.
 The flexibility of language enables users to succinctly issue complex commands that would otherwise be difficult to execute with conventional controllers.
 In addition to reducing cognitive load, the intuitive nature of speech and gestures minimizes the training required for operation and makes SHARC accessible to a diverse population of users.
 These natural input modalities also have the benefit of remaining functional under intermittent, low-bandwidth, and high-latency communications.

 The ability to involve remote users during field operations became particularly important during the COVID-19 pandemic, when space onboard research vessels was especially restricted.
 During an oceanographic expedition in the San Pedro Basin of the Eastern Pacific Ocean, our remote team members operated the Nereid Under Ice (NUI) vehicle from thousands of kilometers away using SHARC’s virtual reality (VR) and desktop interfaces.
 The team collaboratively collected a physical push core sample and recorded in-situ X-ray fluorescence (XRF) measurements of seafloor microbial mats and sediments at water depths exceeding 1000 m, while being physically located in Chicago, Boston, and Woods Hole.